-When you order the Haakaa, you will get one small box.
-In the box will be the Haakaa pump which is completely made of silicone and clear.
-The top of the pump will fit your breast and the bottom is a collection cup which is marked in ounces (measured up to 4 oz. but you can fit more in).
+The Haakaa pump is made of clear silicone and comes in a convenient size–the top of the pump will fit your breast and the bottom is a collection cup ,which is marked in ounces (measured up to 4 oz. but you can fit more in).
 That’s it, plain and simple.
-Also, regular breast pumps can range hundreds of dollars where this one is very inexpensive.
-There are other knock off brands that you can find on amazon that are cheaper too!

-There are also accessories you can buy with the Haakaa that can make it even easier to use.
-The accessories are a silicone suction cup for the bottom of the pump so when you put it on your coffee table it will stick to the surface and prevent spills, a stopper for the top so once it’s sanitized the stopper can be put in place to keep the inside clean—also to assist with reducing spills.
+There are also accessories you can buy with the Haakaa that can make it even easier to use, such as silicone suction cup for the bottom of the pump, so when you put it on your coffee table it will stick to the surface and prevent spills.
+There’s also a stopper for the top, so once it’s sanitized the stopper can be put in place to keep the inside clean and reduce spills.

-It’s also discreet- no need for a separate bag to carry this pump.
+I also loved that the Haaka is so discreet–there is no need for a separate bag to carry this pump.
 You can throw it in your purse or diaper bag.
-You also don’t need batteries or a plug so it’s travel friendly—plus, it doesn’t make a pumping sound so it’s totally worry-free if you need to use it out in public.
+You also don’t need batteries or a plug, so it’s travel friendly—plus, it doesn’t make a pumping sound so it’s totally worry-free if you need to use it out in public.
 I use to have coffee with my friends and pump; they usually didn’t realize I was pumping.

-A downfall was that it wasn’t hands free, and by that I mean I couldn’t wear a pumping bra and attach it and go on with whatever I was doing.
-I had to have a hand there to adjust the suction, and make sure my little one didn’t knock it off.
+One downfall of the Haaka was that it wasn’t hands-free–I couldn’t wear a pumping bra and attach it and go on with whatever I was doing.
+Instead, I had to have a hand there to adjust the suction, and make sure my little one didn’t knock it off.

-If I was trying to get a large volume of milk for a bottle I wasn’t able to pump as fast as the double pump because it only does one breast at a time, and it uses a constant suction rather than a pumping suction.
+Additionally, if I was trying to get a large volume of milk for a bottle I wasn’t able to pump as fast as the double pump because it only does one breast at a time and it uses a constant suction rather than a pumping suction.
 The Haakaa doesn’t mimic how your baby would normally feed.
-However, you can manually change the suction by literally readjusting how much pressure you’re use so that is nice.
-But if you have a hungry baby, and need 4 oz. quickly, an electric pump is the way to go.
-I certainly don’t think that this would replace an electric pump for someone looking to exclusively pump feed.
+However, you can manually change the suction by literally readjusting how much pressure you’re using, which is a helpful feature.
+But if you have a hungry baby and need 4 oz. quickly, an electric pump is the way to go.
+I certainly don’t think that this would replace an electric breast pump for someone looking to exclusively pump feed.